Tutorials¶

 In this example, we move the caret between the start and end label of the

-element, and get the same final result.Paste.
+pelement, but you could just as well move the caret in any location inside the start label or the end label of thepelement, and get the same final result.Paste.
 The end result should be like in the following figure.
 The difference from the original document is that the second

-:- had its
+pelement inbody:- had its

-, - and has a new
+rendattribute value changed fromabctorend_value, - and has a new

-attribute which is empty.
+sampleattribute which is empty.

 - had its